Contact: James Carskadon

 STARKVILLE, Miss.—The Mississippi Library Association is recognizing Ulysses S. Grant Presidential Library scholars at Mississippi State University with an award for non-fiction writing.

-John F. Marszalek, David Nolen and Louis Gallo are the recipients of the Mississippi Library Association’s 2018 Writer’s Award for Non-Fiction for their work editing “The Personal Memoirs of Ulysses S. Grant: The Complete Annotated Edition.”
+John F. Marszalek, David Nolen and Louie Gallo are the recipients of the Mississippi Library Association’s 2018 Writer’s Award for Non-Fiction for their work editing “The Personal Memoirs of Ulysses S. Grant: The Complete Annotated Edition.”
 Marszalek is an MSU Giles Distinguished Professor Emeritus of History and Ulysses S. Grant Association executive director and managing editor; Nolen and Gallo are Grant Association assistant editors.

 The authors were recently recognized with the award at the Mississippi Library Association’s annual conference.